spannerman79/SkyBlock/README.md

 **

-AU Play SkyBlock
+SkyBlock
 ----------------

 **

-This modpack is for AU Play specifically as there are some server side things that cannot be replicated playing single player.
+This modpack is for us specifically as there are some server side things that cannot be replicated playing single player.